 The Memorial includes a flag mast from the Long Beach Naval Hospital, an anchor from a ship in the Great White Fleet, and a replica of the compass rose from the Naval Station Administration Building.

-The Pike Outlets
+Shop at the Pike Outlets

-The Pike Outlets at Rainbow Harbor is a shopping, dining and entertainment complex across from the Long Beach Convention Center.
+The Pike Outlets at Rainbow Harbor is a shopping, dining, and entertainment complex across from the Long Beach Convention Center.
 In addition to outlet stores like Restoration Hardware and H&M and restaurants such as Auld Dubliner Irish Pub, there are also many other activities to partake in at this shopping center.
-There's a movie theater; giant Ferris wheel, and a comedy club called the Long Beach Laugh Factory
+There's a movie theater, giant Ferris wheel, and a comedy club called the Long Beach Laugh Factory.

 Long Beach Transit provides seasonal transportation between waterfront attractions via the Aquabus and the larger Aqualink.
-It's a fun way to get from the Aquarium of the Pacific or Shoreline Village to the Queen Mary, Belmont Pier or the Alamitos Bay Marina.
+It's a fun way to get from the Aquarium of the Pacific or Shoreline Village to the Queen Mary, Belmont Pier, or the Alamitos Bay Marina.

-Utilizing public transit is also an inexpensive way to go for a boat ride, even if you don't plan on getting off.Continue to 25 of 31 below.
+Utilizing public transit is also an inexpensive way to go for a boat ride, even if you don't plan on getting off.

 The Earl Burns Miller Japanese Garden at California State University, Long Beach is a beautiful 1.3-acre garden retreat with a koi pond that's free and open to the public and will melt any stresses away.